-Portworx solves the data automation challenge with deep integration into the leading container schedulers so you can build, ship, and run reliable data services at DevOps speed.
+Portworx solves the Docker data volume automation challenge with deep integration into the leading container schedulers so you can build, ship, and run reliable data services at DevOps speed.
 Whether it’s containers with Docker, pods with Kubernetes, or apps with Mesos, Portworx lets you run stateful workloads natively from your scheduler of choice.

 Portworx is lightweight to install and can be deployed as a container with your scheduler or DevOps tool of choice, including Terraform, Ansible, and Chef.
 Once deployed to your Kubernetes, Mesos, or Swarm cluster, Portworx automatically assembles storage resources and provides container-granular volumes to your applications.

 Gone are the days of running everything on an Oracle database managed by a dedicated team of DBAs.
 Now, DevOps teams must be able to consistently manage a broad mix of SQL and NoSQL databases queues, key-value stores, as well as other stateful services like Jenkins.
 Plus, they need to be able to do it in any environment thrown at them: AWS, Azure, Google, VMware, and bare metal.

 Portworx solves the operational challenges of managing Docker volumes for any database or stateful application, no matter where it resides.
 Run databases like PostgreSQL and Cassandra; process streams using tools like Elasticsearch (ELK) and Kafka; and control your own CI/CD pipeline with Jenkins.